openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 The information is stored in a 1024 entry table.

-The Branch History Table is a two-bit saturating counter that takes the virtual address of the current fetched instruction by the CACHE.
+The Branch History Table is a table of two-bit saturating counters that takes the virtual address of the current fetched instruction by the CACHE.
 It states whether the current branch request should be taken or not.
-The two bit counter is updated by the successive execution of the current instructions as shown in the following figure.
+The two bit counter is updated by the successive execution of the instructions as shown in the following figure.

 .. figure:: ../images/bht.png
    :name: BHT saturation